-On the date of the spin-off, we will enter into a transition services agreement (the "Transition Services Agreement") with Verint under which we and Verint will provide and/or make available various administrative services and assets to each other for a given period based on each individual service, with an option to extend each service period for up to months.
+On the date of the spin-off, we will enter into a transition services agreement (the "Transition Services Agreement") with Verint under which we and Verint will provide and/or make available various administrative services and assets to each other for a given period based on each individual service, with an option to extend certain services after the first year.
 In no case will services be provided for more than 24 months after the spin-off.
 Services to be provided by Verint to us will include certain services related to finance, accounting, business technology, human resources information systems, human resources, facilities, document management and record retention and technical support.
 Services to be provided by us to Verint will include certain services related to finance, accounting, legal, information technology, human resources and document management and record retention.
-In consideration for such services, we and Verint will each pay fees to the other for the services provided, and those fees will generally be in amounts intended to allow the party providing services to recover all of its direct and indirect costs incurred in providing those services, plus a standard markup, % increase following an extension of the initial service term (unless otherwise mutually agreed to by us and Verint).
+In consideration for such services, we and Verint will each pay fees to the other for the services provided, and those fees will generally be in amounts intended to allow the party providing services to recover all of its direct and indirect costs incurred in providing those services, plus a standard markup, and subject to a mutually agreed upon increase following an extension of the initial service term.
+The fees charged for the first year of services will be fixed.
 Fees for services provided by third-party suppliers will be on a straight pass-through basis.
 The personnel performing services under the Transition Services Agreement will be employees and/or independent contractors of the party providing the service and will not be under the direction or control of the party to whom the service is being provided.
 Subject to certain exceptions, the liability of each party under the Transition Services Agreement for the services it provides will generally be limited to the aggregate fees paid or payable to such party in connection with the provision of such services.
 The Transition Services Agreement also provides that the provider of a service will not be liable to the recipient of such service for any special, indirect, punitive, incidental, or consequential damage, including loss of profits, diminution in value, business interruptions, and claims of customers.
 The Transition Services Agreement will also contain customary mutual indemnification provisions.